Shota Shimizu: Collaborations

 Shimizu worked with Dohzi-T on the single "One Love", which was released on July 18, 2007.
 He also collaborated with Miliyah Kato on the song "I'm Your Angel" on the album Tribute to Celine Dion, which was released on September 26, 2007.
+He collaborated on the song "Be With You", a duet with R&B Legend Joe, in 2008.
 Shimizu collaborated with Miliyah Kato again in 2009 on her "Love Forever" single (which was also released onto Miliyah Kato's album, Ring), which was released on May 13, 2009.
 "Love Forever" was a hit in Japan, and its ringtone sold over two million downloads.
 These Japanese singers/songwriters were both twenty years old and loved soul music, but still maintained very different music styles.
 On September 16, 2009, M-flo released a tribute album named Tribute: Maison de M-Flo and Shimizu covered the song "Let Go".
 He then released a song, "Loving You", in a compilation album named Beat Connection with Crystal Kay, Seamo, Mummy-D, and Dohzi-T on October 27, 2010.